 Senior Residence Requirement

 After you become a senior (with 90 semester units earned toward your B.S. degree), you must complete at least 24 of the remaining 30 units in residence at the University in at least two semesters.
 To count as residence, a semester must consist of at least 4 passed units.
 You may use a Berkeley Summer Session to satisfy one semester of the senior residence requirement, provided that you successfully complete 4 units of coursework in the Summer Session.

 Date of Graduation

 Date of Graduation requirements do not change for students who study abroad.
 Business courses completed abroad will be calculated into your Business Major GPA and will affect your eligibility for honors.
 Students who go abroad during their final year at Haas may have to be taken off the Spring degree list and added to the Summer or Fall degree list, depending on when the international transcript is received.
 This would not entitle a student to enroll in classes at UC Berkeley during the Fall semester.
 Students completing Simultaneous Degrees, please note that this might affect your date of graduation from both majors.
 However, their degree(s) will be backdated to the semester that they studied abroad.
+Please note, if the student is completing a Simultaneous Degree with the College of Engineering or Natural Resources, their degree will not be back dated as those Colleges do not allow for this.
 Students whose degrees have been finalized and are eligible for Honors at Graduation after their EAP work has been posted to their transcripts, will be responsible for paying for a new diploma from the Office of the Registrar.